SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/configuring-microservices.md

 A microservice specifies an API version in the microservice manifest.
 Depending on this API version, the microservice runs with all or only a restricted set of Linux kernel capabilities.
 More precisely, all capabilities are granted to microservices with API version 1 whereas only the capability `CAP_NET_BIND_SERVICE` is granted to microservices with API version 2.
 For more information, see [Microservice migration to API Version 2](/microservice-sdk/general-aspects/#migration).

 By default, only the {{< management-tenant >}} can upload and subscribe to the microservices with API version 1.
 To improve the security of the Edge appliance, the minimum API version has been configured to API version 2.
-Due to the minimum API version configuration, you cannot upload and subscribe to a microservice with API version 1 in the Edge tenant.
+Due to the minimum API version configuration, you cannot upload and subscribe to a microservice with API version 1 in the edge tenant.

 {{< c8y-admon-important >}}The MLW and the Messaging Service microservices use API version 1.
-To install the MLW and the Messaging Service on {{< product-c8y-iot >}} Edge version 10.15, you must subscribe the Edge tenant to the **Feature-privileged-microservice-hosting** application before uploading the MLW and the Messaging Service microservices with API version 1.{{< /c8y-admon-important >}}
+To install the MLW and the Messaging Service on {{< product-c8y-iot >}} Edge version 10.15, you must subscribe the edge tenant to the **Feature-privileged-microservice-hosting** application before uploading the MLW and the Messaging Service microservices with API version 1.{{< /c8y-admon-important >}}

-To upload and subscribe to a microservice with API version 1 in the Edge tenant:
+To upload and subscribe to a microservice with API version 1 in the edge tenant:

 1. Log in to the {{< management-tenant >}}.
 2. Enable the microservice hosting feature, if not already enabled.
 3. Go to **Tenants** > **Subtenants** and click the edge tenant.
 4. Go to **Applications** and subscribe to the **Feature-privileged-microservice-hosting** application from the **Available applications**.
-   {{< c8y-admon-info >}} It might take up to ten minutes until the Edge tenant is able to upload and subscribe to privileged microservices. {{< /c8y-admon-info >}}
+   {{< c8y-admon-info >}} It might take up to ten minutes until the edge tenant is able to upload and subscribe to privileged microservices. {{< /c8y-admon-info >}}
-5. Log in to the Edge tenant and upload a microservice with API version 1.
+5. Log in to the edge tenant and upload a microservice with API version 1.